NQCD/NQCDynamics.jl/docs/src/getting_started.md

 ### Simulation

-To controll all simulation parameters in one environment, we use the `Simulation` type which will contain both the `Atoms` and `Model`s explained above, along with any extra information required for the simulation.
+To control all simulation parameters in one environment, we use the `Simulation` type which will contain both the `Atoms` and `Model`s explained above, along with any extra information required for the simulation.